ParisNeo/ollama_proxy_server/README.md

 ### Step 2: The Command Center Dashboard

 Your new mission control.
-Instantly see system health, active models, server status, and live rate-limit queues, all updating automatically.
+Instantly see a live, auto-updating view of system health, all active models across all servers, server status, and real-time rate-limit queues.

 ![Dashboard](assets/DashBoard.gif)

 ### Step 3: Choose Your Look: The Theming Engine

 Navigate to the Settings page and instantly transform the entire UI.
 Pick a style that matches your mood or your desktop setup.

 ![Theming](assets/theming.gif)